Eccleston, Cheshire

 Eccleston is a village and former civil parish, now in the parish of Eaton and Eccleston, in the borough of Cheshire West and Chester, in the ceremonial county of Cheshire, England.
-The village is approximately 2.7 mi to the south of the city of Chester, near to the River Dee.
+The village is approximately 2.7 mi to the south of Chester, near to the River Dee.
 The village is situated on the estate of the Duke of Westminster who maintains his ancestral home at nearby Eaton Hall.

 According to the 2001 census, the population of the parish was 184.

 The population of the civil parish was recorded as 246 in the 2011 census.

 History

 It is believed that the name of the village derives from the Primitive Welsh eglẹ̄s (a church) and the Old English tūn (a settlement, farmstead or estate).

 The village, mentioned as Eclestone in the Domesday Book of 1086, was on a Roman road to Chester.
 The settlement consisted of seven households (four villagers, one smallholder and two slaves) on land under the ownership of Gilbert de Venables ('Gilbert the hunter').
 In 1066 it was worth 1 pound 10 shillings and in 1086 it was worth 2 pounds 14 shillings despite being waste in 1070 suggesting a very quick economic rebound; it was also one of the most profitable manors that de Venables owned.
 It also had a boat and net (suggesting fishing), 5 hides paying geld, and 6 units of ploughland.
 The Normans built an early motte castle at Eccleston, one of a series forming a defence against Welsh raids on the farmlands of Cheshire, and emphasising the new post-Conquest order.
 The castle mound is preserved as a scheduled monument.

 Eccleston was largely rebuilt as an estate village by the Dukes of Westminster in the 19th century.
 The Cheshire volume of the Buildings of England series describes it as "the prime Eaton estate village" and "a showpiece".
 Many of the buildings, including St Mary's School and the shelter in the middle of the road junction at the centre of the village, were designed by John Douglas, the favoured architect of the Grosvenor family at the time.
 The 17th-century manor house pre-dates the Victorian rebuilding.

 Formerly a township in Broxton Hundred, it includes the hamlets of Belgrave and Morris Oak.
 The population was 199 in 1801, 289 in 1851, 320 in 1901 and 272 in 1951.

 Eccleston was the site of a ferry across the River Dee.